mitchelljustin/pragmatic-lightning/index.md

 There are many guides that will help you do this.
 The best and most up to date is probably the [LND installation guide by Lightning Labs](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md).

-**Re-initialize Lightning node wallet**
+**Initialize mainnet wallet**

-Once you've switched to mainnet, you need to re-initialize your Lightning wallet.
+Once you've switched to mainnet, you need to initialize your Lightning wallet.
-Follow the same procedure from the [Start Lightning node](#start-lightning-node) section but use a secure wallet password this time, and save the 24-word mnemonic in a safe place.
+Follow the same procedure from the [Start Lightning node](#start-lightning-node) section but use a secure wallet password, and save the 24-word mnemonic in a safe place.

 **Migrate app to production**